Whimsy Stick

 The Problem

-The problem is not the dog.
-High energy dogs, high drive dogs, and high prey drive dogs are all doing exactly what they were bred to do.
-Specifically, they apply full-body force to everything they interact with during play because that is the neurological sequence running in their brain.
-Therefore, the best flirt pole for high energy dogs has to be built for that force, not for the force of a Labrador doing a casual backyard session twice a week.
+The problem isn’t the dog.
+High-drive dogs apply full-body force to everything during play because that’s the neurological sequence running in their brain.
+The tool has to be built for that force, not for the force of a moderate-energy dog doing casual backyard play twice a week.

 💥